 Why use CBD?
 What’s the purpose?

 There are many reasons that people use CBD.
 And research is getting more expansive as the years go on.
-There are some main reasons that people have tried CBD and along with those reasons comes research!
+There are some main reasons that people have tried it and along with those reasons comes research!
 Here are a few of those main reasons that you may be interested in.

 Skincare: CBD topicals generally don’t make it to the bloodstream this doesn’t mean that they cannot assist in the health of your skin.
-In this study they concluded that those with and those without skin conditions had improved skin health after the use of CBD topicals.
+In this study they concluded that those with and those without skin conditions had improved skin health after the use of cannabidiol topicals.
 They used a few different tests to note before and after the use of a CBD topical.
 Their evidence was supported with photographic evidence.

 Promote a sense of calm: Giving a sense of calm in those who have feelings of anxiousness could be helpful to many.
 In this study, they used brain scanning to exam subjects who have SAD (social anxiety disorder).
 Those who were given CBD showed a decrease in their social anxiety disorder.
-Those who did not receive the CBD did not have any decrease and remained the same.
+Those who did not receive it did not have any decrease and remained the same.

 FDA approved medications: There are quite a few Food and Drug Administration (FDA) approved medications that contain CBD.
 Epidiolex is the most well-known.
 This medication assists those with two severe types of epilepsy, Lennox-Gastaut syndrome and Dravet syndrome.
 There are also a handful of others that assist those going through anti-cancer treatments and the nausea it often causes.
 These are called Marinol (dronabinol), Syndros (dronabinol), and Cesamet (nabilone).

 Anti-inflammatory properties: CBD has been researched for the possibility of joint health benefits.
 In this study they looked at dogs who are older and have joint health issues.
 During this study, the researchers asked pet owners to administer CBD to their dogs two times a day for four consecutive weeks.
 The owners were to take a weekly test to show if anything had improved.
 At the end of the four weeks pet owners described their dogs to be more mobile.
-Therefore, the CBD may have helped with their joint health.
+Therefore, the it may have helped with their joint health.
 Good news!

 Vapes: Vaping CBD is one of the quickest ways to get CBD into your system.
 This way of using CBD has a high rate of absorption as it directly enters the bloodstream via inhalation.
 Because the CBD gets right into your bloodstream, you feel the effects the quickest.
 This may be great for some, but, like inhaling anything, it could have negative effects on the lungs.